 - The minimum number of employees you need to maintain those operations

-- The core systems and service providers that those functions are reliant on
+- The core systems and service providers that critical business functions are reliant on

-Once the Business Impact Assessment is completed, this input goes to IT, so they know the core systems involved, the data requiring recovery, and the number of people who would have to be operational in 24 or 48 hours, or whatever those requirements are.
+Once the Business Impact Analysis is completed, this input goes to IT, so they know the core systems involved, the data requiring recovery, and the number of people who would have to be operational in 24 or 48 hours, or whatever those recovery time objectives are.

 Make sure the right stakeholders are involved

-It’s important to note that, although IT plays a significant role, disaster recovery and business continuity programs are not solely an IT effort.
+It’s important to note that, although IT plays a significant role, business continuity management is not solely an IT effort.

 “Today, disaster recovery and business continuity is a CEO issue.
 There has to be active involvement and buy-in from the executive management and business owners throughout the process,” said Paul Herrick, chief people officer for Taxback Group.
 “In Transfermate, that was, and is, very much the case.
 Our CEO was very involved in the review and oversight of the plan and its implementation.”